-1. Create a digital strategy – This isn’t about SEO, SEM, websites, email, Face Book, Twitter, online banking or mobile banking, it’s about creating a digital presence and purpose.
+1. Create a digital strategy – This isn’t about SEO, SEM, websites, email, FaceBook, Twitter, online banking or mobile banking, it’s about creating a digital presence and purpose.
 A digital strategy is an operation and a cultural shift for the entire organization.

-4. Train the right skills – Throughout the organization the employees need to be users, teachers and ambassadors of the digital services and applications.
+4. Train the right skills – Throughout the organization, the employees need to be users, teachers, and ambassadors of the digital services and applications.

 6. Redefine service – Branches need to become digital delivery centers.
 Almost every credit union is using a teller platform when the member is using a browser/mobile platform.
-The teller platform must be abandoned so when a member goes into the branch, the service person is helping them through the same process they would use at home or work.
-The hardware options should replicate what the use, desktop, laptop, Mac to PC, tablet or iPad, iPhone or android.
+The teller platform must be abandoned so when a member goes into the branch; the service person is helping them through the same process they would use at home or work.
+The hardware options should replicate what the use, desktop, laptop, Mac to PC, tablet or iPad, iPhone or Android.
 The service staff can aid and demonstrate the software so the member can “self-serve” the next time.
 Also, branch staff either spends a lot of time balancing drawers daily or the organization has invested in cash recycling teller stations.
-Consumers are savvy on ATMs so cash in, cash out and check deposits should transition to deposit-taking ATMS in their branches.
-Instant issue of debit cards will be required for new account openings.
+Consumers are savvy on ATMs so cash in, cash out and check deposits should transition to deposit-taking ATMs in their branches.
+The instant issue of debit cards will be required for new account openings.

 7. Reinvent the call center – a call center’s purpose needs to change from answering phones and being driven by call times and wait times to becoming the voice and face of the credit union.
 Call center staff need to be equally adept at chat, text, voice or video.
 They need, just like a teller, to bring personality, conversation, emotion, expertise, diagnosis, recommendation and CONTEXT to conversations.
-The digital/virtual world is a powerful influencer of decisions and the right personalities must be engaging consumers in a digital world.
+The digital/virtual world is a powerful influencer of decisions, and the right personalities must be engaging consumers in a digital world.

 The world of Big Data and online intimacy is here now.
-Our consumers will be driven to decisions with the digital pieces whether we are ready or not…
+Our consumers will be driven to decisions with the digital pieces whether we are ready or not.